 3. What is the difference between healthcare quality measurement and quality improvement?

-Quality measurement involves collecting and analysing data to understand how well care is being delivered across defined dimensions.
+Quality measurement involves collecting and analyzing data to understand how well care is being delivered across defined dimensions.
 Quality improvement is the action taken in response to that data.
 The two are closely linked: measurement without improvement is simply monitoring, while improvement without measurement lacks the evidence needed to confirm that change is actually working.
-Effective quality programmes use measurement as a continuous feedback mechanism to guide and evaluate improvement efforts.
+Effective quality programs use measurement as a continuous feedback mechanism to guide and evaluate improvement efforts.

 4. How do healthcare quality standards differ between countries?